BartMassey/sivec/README.md

 # SIVec: Rust "self-initializing" vector
 Copyright (c) 2018 Bart Massey

-This crate implements a "self-initializing" vector: elements are lazily initialized upon first reference.
+This crate implements a "self-initializing" vector.
+A self-initializing vector stores values at a sparse collection of indices, using storage linear in the number of stored values.
+Values are created and initialized on first reference.

 I was told about this data structure in grad school at some point, but don't have a reference handy.
 If someone else